1993 Australian Formula Ford Championship

-The 1993 Australian Formula Ford Championship was a CAMS sanctioned Australian motor racing championship for Formula Ford racing cars.
+The 1993 Australian Formula Ford Championship (promoted as the 1993 Motorcraft Australian Formula Ford Championship) was a CAMS sanctioned Australian motor racing championship for Formula Ford racing cars.
 It was the 24th national series for Formula Fords to be held in Australia, and the first to carry the Australian Formula Ford Championship name.

-Promoted as the 1993 Motorcraft Australian Formula Ford Championship, it was won by Craig Lowndes driving a Van Diemen RF93.
+The championship was won by Craig Lowndes driving a Van Diemen RF93.